The best fitness tracker we tested

 Other fitness trackers we tested

 It’s an upgrade to our previously recommended Charge 4 (and Charge 5), and packs an arsenal of features that solidify its reign as the fitness tracker for the masses.
-It is a powerful upgrade for fitness enthusiasts and health-conscious individuals.
 Its comprehensive health-tracking features, built-in GPS and ECG app provide valuable insights and empower you to take charge of your well-being.
-The upgraded Charge also better integrates with Google (which now owns Fitbit), so you can readily get directions from Google Maps, make payments through Google Wallet or play YouTube Music.
+It also better integrates with Google (which now owns Fitbit), so you can readily get directions from Google Maps, make payments through Google Wallet or play YouTube Music.
 We are also fans of the haptic button added back to the side of the watch, where a single press wakes the watch face and brings you to the home screen.
 However, the higher price point and slightly bulkier design might deter budget-conscious users or those seeking a more minimalist tracker.

-The Whoop 4.0 goes far beyond just steps and calories burned.
+The Whoop 4.0 goes beyond just steps and calories burned.
 It’s designed around three personalized pillars: strain (during workout), sleep and recovery.
 The focus on recovery and strain tracking is what truly differentiates the Whoop.
 Its sleek, minimalist band is your 24/7 physiological coach, whispering insights directly into your ear (well, app).
-Whoop’s data-driven approach, backed by scientific research, piqued our curiosity.
-Could a tracker truly predict our readiness for that next workout or recovery session?
-We strapped it on and hit the gym, the trails and even our sleep sanctuaries to find out.
-What we discovered was that the Whoop 4.0 isn’t just a fitness tracker; it’s a biohacking tool for the everyday athlete.
+Whoop 4.0 isn’t just a fitness tracker; it’s a biohacking tool for the everyday athlete.

 As noted, the Whoop doesn’t just track activity, it measures physiological strain based on heart rate variability, sleep and recovery.
 This unique metric is designed to help you understand how your body responds to workouts, stress and even illness.
-Once acclimated, Whoop can then provide personalized daily coaching based on your unique biology.
-Feeling drained?
-It might suggest a rest day.
-Ready to crush it?
-Buckle up for a targeted workout suggestion.
-The device first learns your baselines before presenting a daily strain target along with other key vitals (heart rate, resting heart rate, heart rate variability, blood oxygen, etc.).
+Once acclimated, Whoop provides personalized daily coaching based on your unique biology.
 This metric takes some acclimation, but the intel can help you optimize your peak performance as you do.
-Similarly, Whoop goes beyond sleep stages, delving into sleep quality and its impact on recovery to similarly optimize performance.
+Similarly, Whoop goes beyond sleep stages, delving into sleep quality and its impact on recovery to optimize performance.

 While the band takes a while to get accustomed to putting on, adjusting, and then attaching to the wireless charger, once it’s on, we found it to be comfortable, lightweight and blendable seamlessly with an active lifestyle.
 Unlike other bands, it didn’t get in the way of clothing or feel cumbersome once on.